Isterdam/hack-the-crisis/README.md

 | Hack the Crisis - Sweden | Save lives - Digital solution | 123 | 4th |
 | #EUvsVirus | Business continuity - New and resilient business models | TBD | TBD |

-Finished 4th out of 123 submissions in the category "Save lives - Digital solution" in Hack the Crisis - Sweden

 Frontend can be found [here](https://github.com/CreatlV/hack-the-crisis-frontend)

 ### Why?